China's theatres, studios protest against deal to stream movie online for free

 The week-long Lunar New Year holiday usually sees audiences flock to cinemas with distributors taking advantage of the crowds to launch films but the premieres of at least seven movies, including “Lost in Russia”, were postponed due to a virus outbreak which by Saturday had killed 41 people and infected more than 1,300 people globally.

-But Huanxi Media Group (1003.HK) announced on Friday that it would show “Lost in Russia” for free on Beijing Bytedance Network’s platforms on Jan.
-25, and that the social media giant would in turn pay it at least 630 million yuan (69.4 million pounds)for new movies and dramas.
+But Huanxi Media Group announced on Friday that it would show “Lost in Russia” for free on Beijing Bytedance Network’s platforms on Jan.
+25, and that the social media giant would in turn pay it at least 630 million yuan ($91.25 million)for new movies and dramas.

 Financial magazine Yicai reported on Friday on a statement issued by the film industry of eastern China’s Zhejiang province, which threatened to boycott films made by Huanxi and one of the actors in “Lost in Russia” if the internet premiere went ahead.